Offline backup workflow in Azure Backup

 - Staging Location: The temporary storage location to which the initial backup copy is written.
-Staging location might be on a network share or a local computer.
-If the copy computer and source computer are different, we recommended that you specify the full network path of the staging location.
+The staging location might be on a network share or a local computer.
+If the copy computer and source computer are different, specify the full network path of the staging location.

 - Azure Resource Manager Storage Account: The name of the Resource Manager type storage account (general purpose v1 or general purpose v2) in any Azure subscription.

-- Azure Storage Container: The name of the destination storage blob in the Azure Storage account where the backup data is imported before being copied to the Recovery Services vault.
+- Azure Storage Container: The name of the destination blob storage container in the Azure storage account where the backup data is imported before being copied to the Recovery Services vault.

 - Azure Subscription ID: The ID for the Azure subscription where the Azure storage account is created.

-- Azure Import Job Name: The unique name by which Azure Import service and Azure Backup track the transfer of data sent on disks to Azure.
+- Azure Import Job Name: The unique name by which the Azure Import/Export service and Azure Backup track the transfer of data sent on disks to Azure.

-Provide the inputs on the screen and click Next.
-Save the provided Staging location and the Azure Import Job Name, as this information is required to prepare the disks.
+After you fill in the boxes, select Next.
+Save the Staging Location and the Azure Import Job Name information.
+It's required to prepare the disks.

-When prompted, sign into your Azure subscription.
-You must sign in so that Azure Backup can create the Azure Active Directory application, and provide the required permissions to access the Azure Import Service.
+When prompted, sign in to your Azure subscription.
+You must sign in so that Azure Backup can create the Azure Active Directory application.
+Enter the required permissions to access the Azure Import/Export service.

-Complete the workflow, and in the Azure Backup agent console click Back Up Now.
+Finish the workflow.
+On the Azure Backup Agent console, select Back Up Now.

-In the Confirmation page of the wizard, click Back Up.
+On the Confirmation page of the wizard, select Back Up.
 The initial backup is written to the staging area as part of the setup.